A Brief History of Thurston Rugby Club

 I can say, without fear of contradiction, that of the many clubs I have played for in England, Scotland and further afield, Thurston Rugby Club is the one that has captured my heart.

-(Former Captain, Chairman and President)
+(Former Captain, Chairman, President and Vice President)